 Pruning cherries is only really needed once a year, in winter or early spring.
 This will help keep the tree’s shape and size and support good fruit production.

 Harvest your Lapins cherries when they are fully ripe and ready to eat.
 Cherries ripen on the tree, and while they should be firm and deep red, the best way to find out if they’re ready is to eat one.
-These cherries are delicious eaten fresh, but they can also be preserved and canned, frozen, or used in baking.
+These cherries are delicious when eaten fresh, but they can also be preserved and canned, frozen, or used in baking.